tm4dev/go-proxy/README.md

 - Automatic IPv6 routing and sysctl setup
 - Authentication with Redis or credentials
 - One listener per core via `SO_REUSEPORT` and `SO_REUSEADDR`

-## Limitations

-- No SOCKS5 support
-  - SOCKS5 resolves IP locally which makes it inefficient for hosts without IPv6

 ## Setup